Big-Bee-Network/aligning-taxon-names/_episodes/02-using-r.md

-Using r packages to clean names
+Using r packages to align names